krokyk/jwt-nodejs-express-tutorial/README.md

   ```
   >**:information_source: INFO:** In short, middleware are those methods/functions/operations that are called **_between_** receiving the request and  sending back the response.
 * The endpoint should take care of the authentication of the user, but this is not in scope of this tutorial.
-  We will just assume the authentication was successful and the user really is who he claims to be.
+  You can just assume the authentication was successful and the user really is who he claims to be.
   Add this to the `apiServer.js`:
   ```javascript
   app.post("/login", (req, res) => {